openeventdata/petrarch2/docs/source/index.rst

  1. First, is the collection of raw unstructured text including information about relevant events.
 For this step we have developed a web scraper that automatically pulls news stories form a white list of RSS feeds.
 Scraped stories are then stored in a MongoDB instance for easy future retrieval.

- 2. **Second in this process is the extraction of structured data from scraped unstructured texts using an event data coding system based on pattern recognition.
-This was traditionally done by shallow parsing using the TABARI system, but will soon be replaced with PETRARCH which works with fully-parsed inputs.**
+ 2. **Second in this process is the extraction of structured data from scraped unstructured texts using an event data coding system.
+This was traditionally done using the TABARI system, but will soon be replaced with PETRARCH which works with fully-parsed inputs.**

 The output of this process, event observations identified and extracted in a 'who-did-what-to-whom' format, is what we refer to as event data.
 At this most fundamental event event data consists of three component parts, **{SOURCE_ACTOR, ACTION_TYPE, TARGET_ACTOR}** as well as general attributes **{DATE_TIME, LOCATION}**: